 The next qualifying run will be on July 14th.
 The text on that date, received successfully by ear at the highest speed you can copy, should be sent to ARRL for checking.
 To avoid errors in transcribing, send your original copy.
 Attach a statement certifying over your signature that the text submitted is direct copy, made from reception of W1AW by ear, without any kind of assistance, personal or mechanical.
 If you qualify, you will receive a certificate, or appropriate endorsement sticker for certificate you already hold.
-Those who qualified in the past should submit new copy only if speed is higher than previously certified.
+Those who qualified in the past should submit new copy only if speed is higher than previously key and buzzer and attempt to send right in step with the tape transmissions.
+Adjust your spacing in the manner indicated as necessary for selfimprovement.